dnsimple/dnsimple-support/content/articles/personal-vs-pro.markdown

 **Personal:** No!
 You're missing out on the easiest way to manage your domains.

 **Professional:** Yes!
 Using our Slack app, you can buy, connect, and operate your domains directly from your Slack channel.

+We know choosing a plan can be difficult.
+Don't hesitate to contact us at [support@dnsimple.com](mailto:support@dnsimple.com).